susangfink/site/_posts/2025-12-06-the-trip-that-started-this-blog.md

 Everything was so accessible because of the Silver Line Metro from Dulles to National Mall which was a 45 minute train ride.
 With all these in mind, I knew I had to come up with a blog to document all these helpful info not only for this trip, but also for all the previous family trips we've taken in the past.

+With all these details in mind, I started this blog the very next week.

 ![Susan Fink Metro](/assets/images/susangfink-metro-silverline-small.jpg)